 About TVP aka TSP or Soy Meat or Soya Chunks

 TVP, aka textured vegetable protein, is a meat substitute made from soy.
 It’s high in protein and is fat-free.
 You buy it dry and then rehydrate it with boiling water.
 This takes about 5 or 10 minutes and it will approximately double in volume when rehydrated.
-For this recipe, I used Bob’s Red Mill TVP (not a sponsored post).
+For this recipe, we used Bob’s Red Mill TVP (not a sponsored post).
 You may also find it labelled TSP (short for textured soy protein), or soy meat or soya chunks.
-IMHO none of these sound particularly appealing, but the flavour is quite innocuous.
-It’s makes a very good medium for adding seasoning and spices too, which is exactly what we’re doing with our Lettuce Wraps.
+While none of these sound particularly appealing, the flavour is quite innocuous.
+TVP makes a very good medium for adding seasoning and spices too, which is exactly what we’re doing with our Lettuce Wraps.

 Using Meat in Your Lettuce Wraps

-For the non-vegan version of these lettuce wraps, I used lean ground pork.
-I haven’t tested it but I think it would work equally well with ground chicken or turkey.
-You may need to add a little additional fat to the frying pan, or alternatively add a little extra pineapple juice if you’re finding the mixture to be too dry.
+For the non-vegan version of these lettuce wraps, we used lean ground pork.
+While we haven’t tested it, it would work equally well with ground chicken or turkey.
+If you use chicken or turkey, you may need to add a little additional fat to the frying pan, or alternatively add a little extra pineapple juice if you’re finding the mixture to be too dry.

 Toppings for Lettuce Wraps

 The toppings are simple: grated carrot, diced pineapple, and cilantro.
-I’ve also used spiralized raw butternut squash in place of the carrots, and that’s what you’ll see in the photos.
+We’ve also used spiralized raw butternut squash in place of the carrots, and that’s what you see in the photos.
 Fresh pineapple would be delicious but canned will be fine too, and you can use the pineapple juice from the can when making the filling.

 Making Lettuce Wraps: Under 30 Minutes